vgorbic1/Tutorials/JavaScript/Web APIs/WebGL.md

 WebGL 2 is a major update to WebGL which is provided through the WebGL2RenderingContext interface with new rich features.

 In order to draw graphics on the canvas we use a JavaScript context object, which creates graphics on the fly.

+### Shader
+A shader (a set of vertex and fragment shaders) is a program, written using the OpenGL ES Shading Language (GLSL), that takes information about the vertices that make up a shape and generates the data needed to render the pixels onto the screen: namely, the positions of the pixels and their colors.

+### Lighting
+WebGL doesn't have much built-in knowledge.
+It just runs two functions you supply — a vertex shader and a fragment shader — and expects you to write creative functions to get the results you want.
+In other words, if you want lighting you have to calculate it yourself.